LawsOfForm/Automated_Electrode_Coordinate_Extraction/SOP.md

    or
    [/media/Data03/Thesis/Hering/code/cylinder_roi](/media/Data03/Thesis/Hering/code/cylinder_roi)).
    The script will create an image for every processed subject with the naming scheme `sub-<id>_ses-<num>_run-<num>.png`.
-This image shows the subjects structural image overlayed with the segmented electrodes created by the `mask_separation.py` script.
-This allows to check the precision of the electrode extraction, i.e., if the electrode, which can be seen in the structural image, is enclosed by extracted electrode and if the real and the extracted electrode have similar tilt.
+This image shows the subject's structural image overlayed with the segmented electrodes created by the `mask_separation.py` script.
+This allows us to check the precision of the electrode extraction, i.e., if the electrode, which can be seen in the structural image, is enclosed by an extracted electrode and if the real and the extracted electrode have similar tilt.

    Run this step to control if your electrode extraction with the Matlab script